 I prefer mine spicy and tangy and hence I use sour curd.
 I generally purchase or curdle the milk a day before the ger extra sour curd.
 In addition to this, I prefer to use onion in the curry which is however optional.
 I, in fact, make the Pakoda with onion as well.
 You may completely skip onion while making the curry.
 I do use whole spices as tempering in addition to Curry leaves and Kasuri Methi.
-Ghee and Mustard Oil is a must in my kitchen while making Kadhi.
+Ghee and Mustard Oil are a must in my kitchen while making Kadhi.

-I was planning to write less about the secondary things in this post but ended on including those as well.
+I was planning to write less about the secondary things in this post but ended up including those as well.
 Then again a friend of mine reminded me Debjanir Rannaghar is incomplete without the banter.
-Not to mention it is incomplete without mentioning people who are part of our lives in a way or another.
+Not to mention it is incomplete without mentioning people who are part of our lives in one way or another.
 In other words, it is all about life stories.
 Moreover, Debjani's food blog is incomplete without Mehebub and Pasta and the places where we grew up as a family.